opendocsg/slw-judgments-backfill/2008_SGHC_29/report.md

  (d) Whether the relevant information can be easily isolated from other information which the employee is free to use or disclose. ...

-The principles stated by the English Court of Appeal were endorsed by our Court of Appeal in _Tang Siew Choy & Ors v Certact Pte Ltd_ [1993] 3 SLR 44 (at 50-52).
+The principles stated by the English Court of Appeal were endorsed by our Court of Appeal in _Tang Siew Choy & Ors v Certact Pte Ltd_ <span class="citation">[1993] 3 SLR 44</span> (at 50-52).

 12     The plaintiff averred that all information pertaining to the VMS are highly confidential and would constitute trade secrets.
 It has particularised in its statement of claim the information relating to its VMS.
 It has also given evidence on how the VMS was developed over time by testing various equipment and technology.